PROGRAM 3: JULY 22ND-AUGUST 4TH, 2018

 The courses of this program cater mainly to college students or those who are about to finish high school.
 They are designed to achieve academic rigor but also to allow students to enjoy the locale by permitting some of the grade-determining assignments to be completed within a few weeks after the program is over.

 Students will arrive at Lucy hotel in Kavala on Sunday, July 22nd.
 Classes will begin the next day and will run through Friday with lectures lasting for 4 to 4 1/2 hours a day (including a break).
 On the following weekend (the 28th and 29th) students will have the chance to spend one day on their own while the second one will involve a day trip to the island of Thassos where we will explore by sea some of the most beautiful and remote beaches of the island.
 Our students will have the chance to jump from the boat to crystal-clear waters and explore the main town of the island before returning to Kavala in the evening.
-The lecture routine will be repeated during the second week of the program which will also include a ride with sailing boats along Kavala's coastline that will begin at 8pm, before the sunset, and end after 11pm.
+The lecture routine will be repeated during the second week of the program.
 On Friday, August 3rd we will gather for a farewell dinner at a seafood tavern at the port of Kavala.
 Students will depart the next day.

 INSTRUCTOR: Jay Craven, Sarah Lawrence college